It's the possibility of having a dream come true that makes life interesting- Paulo Coelho

 This is what I wanted to do.
 I wanted to bring these possibilities into the lives of more people.
 Coaching became my life's path.

-Today, I am in my fifth year of coaching, have worked with clients from across the world and I recently, moved to Canada.
-I received my ACTP* training in New York from Accomplishment Coaching (considered the 'World's Finest Coach Training Program') in 2014 and now, I specialise in working with ambitious young adults who desire accountability and a sense of direction.
+Today, I am in my sixth year of coaching and have worked with clients from across the world whilst I travel with this wonderful job that I love.
+I received my ACTP* training in New York from Accomplishment Coaching (considered the 'World's Finest Coach Training Program') in 2013-14 and now, I specialise in working with ambitious dreamers who desire accountability and a sense of direction.
 I help them to realise their true capabilities, live more daring, adventurous lives and create purpose-led careers they're passionate about.